Alberto Toscano: Work

-A reader in sociology at Goldsmiths, University of London, Toscano is a member of the editorial board of the journal Historical Materialism: Research in Critical Marxist Theory.
+Formerly Reader in Sociology at Goldsmiths, University of London, Toscano is currently Adjunct Professor at the School of Communication, Simon Fraser University.
+He is a member of the editorial board of the journal Historical Materialism: Research in Critical Marxist Theory.
 According to Alex Callinicos this journal "has been one of the main drivers of the academic revival of Marxism" since the mid-1990s.
+Toscano is also the series editor of The Italian List for Seagull Books.